LibreLingoCommunity/LibreLingo/README.md

 LibreLingo offers an official [web app](https://librelingo.app/), which is very lightweight and written in Javascript using Svelte framework and pouchDB by the way, to try out LibreLingo courses interactively right in your browser, no installation required!

+## Setup Instructions

+Clone the file .env.example inside the /apps/web folder, and rename it to .env.
+Then, fill the values inside the .env file with your own values.

 #### Features

 - :bow_and_arrow: practice using interactive exercises